bfeitknecht/impli/README.md

 Currently, only the essentials of the specification of `IMP` are supported.
 One fundamental deviation from it is that an arbitrary nubmer of statements can be sequences withouth the need for parantheses.
 The following extensions are planned.
 - local variable declaration in statement
-- procedure declarations and calls
+- procedure definition and invocation
-- non-deterministic choice between statements
+- non-determinism of statements
 - parallelism of statements